History of the New Jersey Devils: 2007–2013: Move to Newark and return to the Finals

 During the move to Newark, the Devils lost a few prominent members.
 On July 1, 2007, long-time Devils Scott Gomez and Brian Rafalski left the team as unrestricted free agents; Gomez to the rival Rangers and Rafalski to his hometown Detroit Red Wings.
 Back-up goaltender Scott Clemmensen went to Toronto, and local favorite, forward Jim Dowd, signed with Philadelphia.
 The Devils, however, were able to sign Buffalo Sabres forward Dainius Zubrus and Rangers defenseman Karel Rachunek.
-On July 5, the Devils signed Rangers goalie Kevin Weekes as a backup to Brodeur, as well as Nashville Predators defenseman Vitali Vishnevski on July 10.
+On July 5, the Devils signed Rangers goaltender Kevin Weekes as a backup to Brodeur, as well as Nashville Predators defenseman Vitaly Vishnevski on July 10.

 On July 13, 2007, Brent Sutter was named the 14th head coach of the team.
 Previous coach Larry Robinson was named to aide John MacLean as the second assistant coach.
 On August 7, 2007, the Devils signed former Islander Arron Asham.
 As the Devils preseason came to an end, prospects Niclas Bergfors and David Clarkson made the final roster.
 The Devils opened their new arena, the Prudential Center, on October 27, 2007, against Ottawa after opening the season with a nine-game road trip.
 The game ended with a 4–1 win for Ottawa.

 On October 31, 2007, the New Jersey Devils won their first home game at the Prudential Center by beating Tampa Bay 6–1.
 In a dramatic last game of the season against the Rangers, the Devils won in a shootout, giving them home ice advantage over the Rangers in the playoffs, though the Devils lost the series against the Rangers 4–1, losing all three games at home.
 Brodeur did win the Vezina Trophy for the fourth time in five years for his performance in the regular season.

 For the 2008–09 season, the Devils signed Brian Rolston, Bobby Holik, Brendan Shanahan, Michael Rupp and Scott Clemmensen, all making their second stints with the team.
-The Devils' season looked to be in jeopardy after Brodeur tore a biceps tendon in November and was sidelined for four months, but strong play by scoring leader Zach Parise and backup goalie Clemmensen kept the Devils atop the NHL standings.
+The Devils' season looked to be in jeopardy after Brodeur tore a biceps tendon in November and was sidelined for four months, but strong play by scoring leader Zach Parise and backup goaltender Clemmensen kept the Devils atop the NHL standings.
 Brodeur would return strong and make history.
 On March 17, 2009, before a sellout home crowd, Brodeur broke Patrick Roy's record for regular season wins with his 552nd victory, while Patrik Elias became the franchise's all-time leading scorer with his 702nd point.
 In the opening round of the 2009 playoffs, the Devils suffered two losses to the Hurricanes within the final minute of regulation play.
 In Game 4, the Devils overcame a three-goal deficit, only to lose on a goal with 0.2 seconds left in the game in which Brodeur claimed he was interfered with.
 The team was eliminated in a Game 7 loss in which the Hurricanes scored two goals in the last one minute and twenty seconds of the game to erase a 3–2 Devils lead.